The Elephant Trunk Hill

 From Guilin Liangjiang International Airport, take airport shuttle bus Line 1 and get off at the terminal, Civil Aviation Building.
 From there, take bus No. 16 to the park.

-By taxi: Usually you should pay 10 CNY for the first 2 km, followed by another 2 CNY for each kilometer after.
-As for a long ride, you should expect to pay more depending on season, time and taxi availability.
+By taxi: Usually, you should pay 10 CNY for the first 2 km, followed by another 2 CNY for each kilometer after.
+As for a long ride, you should expect to pay more depending on the season, time, and taxi availability.

 1. Morning and evening are the best time to visit Elephant Trunk Hill.
 You can climb the mountain and see the city in the morning mist or take a night cruise to shoot the glorious Water-Moon Cave.